Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Know your risk of a foot problem

-Your healthcare team will tell you your results and how much you're at risk of a foot problem.
-These include:
+Your healthcare team will tell you your results and what your risk of a foot problem is.
+This includes:

 You might also hear your healthcare professional say your level of foot problem is active.
-This means you have highly serious foot complications, such as a spreading infection or ulcer and you should be having treatment for it already.
+This means you have a current serious foot complication, such as a spreading infection or ulcer and you should be having treatment for it already.

 If your healthcare professional says your risk level is:

-• Moderate, you will be referred to a podiatrist.
-If the podiatrist doesn’t think you need more regular checks, you will keep having a foot check every year.
-If you need to have more monitoring, the podiatrist will discuss a plan with you and you'll keep having an annual foot check.
+• Moderate: you will be referred to a podiatrist.
+If the podiatrist doesn’t think you need more regular checks, you’ll keep having a foot check every year.
+If you need to have more monitoring, the podiatrist will discuss a plan with you and you'll also still have an annual foot check.

 Seeing a foot specialist (a podiatrist)

-Ask your foot specialist questions.
-The more you know, the more you can keep an eye on any changes in your feet.
+It's ok to ask your foot specialist questions.
+The more you know, the more you can check for any changes in your feet.

 Back to Top